cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 So the problem I'm trying to solve here is not mechanical, but simply one of _preference_.

 ## Skill Checks

+How do we replicate the d100 skill system with a Tarot deck?

 ### Single Card Draw Doesn't Work So Well: